thijssnelleman/automated-reproducibility/reviews/Regularized Feature Selection Landscapes An Empirical Study of Multimodality.md

 [] has stated a hypothesis of lesser quality than described above: If it is an hallucination, please explain below.

 Based on the LLMs answer, would you like to improve the answer to more accurately capture the hypothesis?

 - If you wish to change nothing, leave blank.
 - If you wish to improve the answer, please copy the original answer and adapt it below.
 - If you consider the answer completely wrong, feel free to rephrase completely in your own wording.

 ### General Hypothesis questions

 The LLM has provided you with one or more hypothesis from your work.
 Is this the amount of hypothesis the same as the amount you specified?

-Please write the amount of hypothesis you had for the study: []
+Please write the amount of hypothesis you had for the study: [2]

 If this amount does not overlap with the LLMs answer, feel free to specify reasons below;

+In the experiments part another hypothesis emerges.
+"The modifications of the landscape also effects the _big valley hypothesis_".
+It is not studied in the paper.

 ## Experiments

 The LLM has found one or more experiment that were used for the empirical evaluation of your hypotheses.

 In each subsection one of the experiments is listed, with key details that describe it.
 For each detail, please correct the LLM if necessary;

 - You can leave the correction field empty if no corrections are necessary.
 - If any changes are required:
   - [!]
 Copy the output of the LLM into your answer field
   - If an element is partially incorrect, update it there
   - If an element is wrong, remove it from the list
   - If an element is missing, add it at the end

 ### experiment_1